lmb-freiburg/netdef_slim/README.md

 # netdef_slim
 A python wrapper for tf to ease creation of network definitions.

+**NOTE:** Currently we do not publish any training code, only code for deployment is available.

 ## Usage
 * Install tensorflow
 * Install [lmbspecialops](https://github.com/lmb-freiburg/lmbspecialops/tree/eccv18)